Bullets And Beats: How A Radical Militant Group Wooed Manipuri Youth | BOOM

 Rising From A Conflict

-For nearly a year since May 3, 2024, the state has been witnessing violence among the Meitei community in the valley and the Kuki-Zo community in the hills.
-According to the government, the conflict has claimed 219, and displaced 60,000 people.
+For nearly a year since May 3, 2023, the state has been witnessing violence among the Meitei community in the valley and the Kuki-Zo community in the hills.
+According to the government, the conflict has claimed 219 lives, and displaced 60,000 people.
 Many would term it a civil war.

 During this time, not much is known of what transpires in the state, as it only makes headlines in cases of escalation of violence.
 Simultaneously, graphic videos, purporting to show violence from the conflict, have sporadically circulated on the internet without any verification or reporting.